 In addition, results indicate that students at Exeter tend to demonstrate high levels of motivation and take responsibility for their own learning.
-Students are motivated to participate in Harkness discussions and to use this method to learn from one other.
+Students are motivated to participate in Harkness discussions and learn from one other.
 Many students note that Harkness discussions enable them to construct a greater understanding of material together with their classmates than they could have on their own.

 Colegio Rio Branco

 Research has shown that when learning is more student-centered, students are more motivated.
 RSI partnered with Colegio Rio Branco to explore student-centered learning and teaching in math classrooms in grades 5-12.